Make Your Next Trip Extraordinary

 Best lodge for whale-watching

-The Arctic Watch Wilderness Lodge, on Somerset Island, has a 10-day package in the summer months where you can spend your time sea kayaking, hiking to waterfalls, fishing, visiting local archeological sites, and taking ATV rides—but just as fun is simply hanging out at the lodge and watching the pods of belugas that frolic only a few miles offshore.
+The Arctic Watch Wilderness Lodge, on Somerset Island, has a 10-day package in the summer months where you can spend your time sea kayaking, hiking to waterfalls, fishing, visiting local archaeological sites, and taking ATV rides—but just as fun is simply hanging out at the lodge and watching the pods of belugas that frolic only a few miles offshore.

 Where to Go